oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/query-graph/query-graph.md

 ## Introduction

-In this lab, you will create and query a graph (that is, `MOVIESTREAM`) in SQL and PGQL paragraphs of a notebook.
+In this lab, you will create and query a graph (that is, `MOVIE_RECOMMENDATIONS`) in SQL and PGQL paragraphs of a notebook, and use that with vector search and send the results to an LLM.

 Estimated Time: 30 minutes.